Edmee Bowles and the Bouviers du Clos des Cerberes

 Jim Engel

-In many ways, the story of the Bouvier des Flandres in America began in May of 1942 with the arrival of Edmee Bowles from Belgium.
-Miss Bowles had bred the Bouvier for some ten years at her family estate near the Belgian city of Schilde when she was driven from her home by Hitlar's Nazi juggernaut.
-She is without question the spiritual founder of the breed in America, indeed was recognized as among the founders by Chastel, Verbanck and the general European Bouvier community.
+In many ways, the story of the Bouvier des Flandres in America really began in May of 1942 with the arrival of Edmee Bowles.
+Miss Bowles had bred the Bouvier for some ten years at her family estate near the Belgian city of Schilde when she was driven from her home by the German invasion.
+She is without question the founder of the breed in America, indeed is recognized as among the founders of our breed by Chastel, Verbanck and the general European Bouvier community.

 She mentions having a Bouvier as a child in the early years of this century, and that later, being unable to find another, she had a couple of rough coated Sheepdogs which would be called Laekens today.
 When she began serious breeding efforts she established her "du Clos des Cerberes" line in 1932.
-This name is taken from Cerberus, the three headed dog who in Greek mythology guards the gates of hell.
-In French "Clos" means a sanctuary or shelter, so the Bowles line is thus of "the sanctuary of Cerberus."
-It is a proud name, and for over fifty years she has produced a line of Bouviers worthy to carry it, made it her life's work.
+This name is taken from Cerberus, the three-headed dog who in Greek mythology guards the gates of hell.
+In French "Clos" means a sanctuary or shelter; the Bowles line is thus of "the sanctuary of Cerberus."
+It is a proud name, and for over fifty years she produced a line of Bouviers worthy to carry it, making it her life's work.

-The story of the Bowles participation in the resistance and her precarious exit from Europe is of epic proportions.
-She, her mother and seven year old Belco spent many months working their way across France , one step behind an open sea port and half a step ahead of the Germans.
-Finally, almost two years later, they were successful in boarding a liner for America in Portugal .
+The story of the Bowles participation in the resistance and her precarious exit from Europe is an epic tale.
+She, her mother and seven year old Belco spent many months working their way across France, one step behind an open sea port and half a step ahead of the Germans.
+Finally, months later, they were successful in boarding a liner for America in Portugal.
 She never learned the fate of many of the remainder of her Bouviers.

-As we have seen, among the earliest advocates of the Bouvier in America was Julius Bliss, who worked with Miss Bowles during the war.
-The genealogy of the dog Dombey, bred by Bliss and whelped February 16, 1945 , illustrates the early blood lines:
+Among the earliest advocates of the Bouvier in America was Julius Bliss, who worked with Miss Bowles during the war.
+The genealogy of the dog Dombey, bred by Bliss and whelped February 16, 1945, illustrates the early blood lines:

 Arie van het Polderleven NHSB.31690